 California Family Law Matters The California Family Law court hears a variety of different types of proceedings.
 This includes matters involving terminating a marriage or domestic partnership, divorce, child custody and visitation matters, child support, spousal support, paternity and adoption in California.
 Any person can choose to represent themselves in their California family law [...]

-Anyone who has experienced a death in the family has probably heard the mysterious word “probate” get thrown around.
+Anyone who has experienced a death in the family has probably heard the mysterious term "family probate court” get thrown around.
 But what exactly does it mean?
 When a loved one passes away, they leave behind a lifetime of finances.
-Their final bills and debts must be settled, bank accounts closed, and property distributed.
-This bureaucratic [...]
+Their final bills and debts must be settled, bank accounts closed, and property distributed. [...]

 Getting involved in child custody litigation is no fun, but it is some consolation that many people represent themselves in child custody cases, so it is not necessary to spend money you do not have on a lawyer.
 It is, however, a wise and affordable investment to have a California non-attorney legal document assistant prepare the court documents for your child custody case and navigating California child custody laws.